Dion Lewis: 2019 season

 Lewis's role continued to decrease in the 2019 season due to the continuation of Henry's rise.
-During Week 15 against the Houston Texans, Lewis scored his only touchdown of the year on an 11-yard reception from Ryan Tannehill in the 24–21 loss.
-In the next game against the New Orleans Saints, he made his only start of the season in place of Henry, who was out with a hamstring injury.
-Lewis finished the 38–28 loss with 68 rushing yards and a 19-yard reception.
+During a Week 15 24–21 loss to the Houston Texans, Lewis scored his only touchdown of the year on an 11-yard reception from Ryan Tannehill.
+In the next game against the New Orleans Saints, Lewis made his only start of the season in place of Henry, who was out with a hamstring injury.
+Lewis finished the 38–28 loss with 15 carries for 68 yards and a 19-yard reception.

-Lewis finished his second and final season with the Titans with 209 rushing yards on 54 carries along with 25 receptions for 164 yards and a touchdown.
+Lewis finished the 2019 season with 54 carries for 209 yards to go along with 25 receptions for 164 yards and a touchdown in 16 games and one start.

 On March 12, 2020, Lewis was released by the Titans.

 New York Giants

 On April 1, 2020, Lewis signed with the New York Giants.

-Lewis began the season as a backup to Saquon Barkley who was placed on injured reserve after Week 2.
+Lewis began the season as a backup to Saquon Barkley, who was placed on injured reserve after Week 2.
 For the rest of the season, Lewis split carries with Alfred Morris as backups to Wayne Gallman.
-Lewis finished the season playing in all 16 games, rushing 29 times for 115 yards and two touchdowns to go along with 18 receptions for 127 yards and a touchdown as the Giants finished with a 6-10 record.
+Lewis finished the season playing in all 16 games, rushing 29 times for 115 yards and two touchdowns to go along with 18 receptions for 127 yards and a touchdown as the Giants finished with a 6–10 record.
+He also returned 24 kicks for 538 yards.